isaachowen/mturks_assistant/README.md

 ## Traditional automated webscraping requires well-understood website format.
 If there are many different websites of interest containing data you want to scrape, writing scripts that crawl through all the different websites is not practical.
-Performing the work manually is often the only realistic way of gathering that information because of the ad-hoc human judgement required to navigate a website's UI (Prior to the advent of LLM-based agents.
-This project was built before the release of ChatGPT.)
+Performing the work manually is often the most practical way of gathering that information because of the ad-hoc human judgement required to navigate a website's UI (LLM-based agents may have solved this problem).

 ## Mechanical Turks crowdsources simple tasks that require human judgement
 [Amazon Mechanical Turks](https://www.mturk.com/) is a tool for cheaply performing tasks that require ad-hoc human insight at scale.